Emomeow/PhD-Thesis/README.md

    - Interval-censored event times (diagnosis times)
    - A change point in biomarker trajectories occurring at the event time

-2. **Account for measurement error** in biomarkers using SIMEX (Simulation-Extrapolation) methodology

-3. **Estimate flexible baseline hazard functions** using:
+2. **Estimate likelihood of flexible baseline hazard functions** using:
    - Constant hazard (mode 1)
    - Piecewise constant hazard (mode 2)
    - B-spline representation (mode 3)

-4. **Apply the methodology** to Huntington's Disease data to understand how cognitive and motor biomarkers change before and after diagnosis
+3. **Apply the methodology** to Huntington's Disease data to understand how cognitive and motor biomarkers change before and after diagnosis

+4. **Study causal mediation effect** of covariate on survival probability through biomarkers and effect of covariate on biomarkers through event time

 ## Methodology